Via5K/php/README.md

 ## Cookies
 Stores the information in form of key:value pair known as cookie.
+**NOTE** Cookie sends information through HTTP.

+That means it embeeds the cookie in Header.
+So, one thing to note is that, Whenever you are trying to set the cookie, it should be done prior to the HTML.
+As we cannot modify the headers once they are send.

 A cookie is a small file that the server embeds on the user's computer.
 Each time the same computer requests a page with a browser, it will send the cookie too.
 With PHP, you can both create and retrieve cookie values.

 To create a cookie, we can do like this-